 Have you been and continue to be a supportive ally to an individual or group of individuals?
-Standing up for or standing with another person can serve to empower and strengthen them in their fight for their rights.
-If you’re a scholarship seeker, being an ally can also potentially serve to increase scholarship opportunities to apply to.
+Standing up with others can serve to empower and strengthen them in their fight for their rights.
+If you’re a scholarship seeker, being an ally can also potentially serve to increase your scholarship opportunities.
 The following are examples of awards that are open to LGBTQ+ students as well as their allies.

 Remember, when applying for scholarships, your search categories should include everything about you, which means identifying who you are or who you stand up for as an ally.
 Don’t let opportunities pass you by!

 Have you found the right school to use these scholarships toward?
 Check out LGBTQ+ supportive colleges on our Diversity School Profiles page!